ShawonAshraf/FinalsScheduleGetter/README.md

     - `python schedule_getter.py CSE327 3 CSE418 1 CSE323 2 PHY108 3`

     **Make sure courseID has no space in it, e.g. typing CSE 327 instead of CSE327 is an error here**

+- [x] After execution, your schedule file will be ready in the `output` folder.